A Guide to Choosing the Right Interactive Learning Toys for the Right Age

 As he learns new concepts on STEM in school, it becomes more important that you make these subjects more approachable to keep his interest in them from waning.
 One way to do this is to encourage stem learning toys through hands-on play and teach these subjects in ways that support better retention.
 You can explore options from Osmo which has a wide range of STEAM games for kids and require nothing more than an iPad screen and some tactile objects that come with the games.
 This allows kids to make imaginative connections through technology, while being immersed in hands-on play.
 What you will also find with these games is that they can be adapted to your child’s stage of learning and interests.

 Detective Agency is super-fun for younger kids who love some mystery!
 They travel the world solving cases and learning geography in the process.
-Kids that enjoy playing with their buddies can have a go together at Coding Duo, a coding game for kids which is set to encourage peer-interaction while teaching kids basic commands and sequences.
+Kids that enjoy playing with their buddies can have a go together at Coding Duo, coding games for kids which is set to encourage peer-interaction while teaching kids basic commands and sequences.
 Your little ones will spend hours learning how to draw with Masterpiece, an interactive fun drawing games for kids.
 With minimal help, older children can do their math and learn some business acumen with Numbers and Pizza Co, a pizza game for kids.

 Try these learning toys to get the best out of playtime.